 France's Macron to talk to Biden amid crisis over submarines

-PARIS -- President Emmanuel Macron will speak in the coming days with President Joe Biden in what will be their first contact since a major diplomatic crisis erupted between France and the United States over a submarine deal with Australia, an official said Sunday.
+PARIS -- French President Emmanuel Macron will speak in the coming days with President Joe Biden in their first contact since a major diplomatic crisis erupted between France and the United States over a submarine deal with Australia, an official said Sunday.

-The phone call is at the request of Biden, government spokesman Gabriel Attal said, adding that there was “shock” and “anger” at first.
+The phone call is at the request of Biden, government spokesman Gabriel Attal said, adding that there was “shock” and “anger” at first in France over news of the deal.
 But now it's time to try to move forward, he said.

 France recalled its ambassadors from the United States and Australia in a sign of the seriousness of the crisis.

+Foreign Minister Jean-Yves Le Drian met Sunday with the two ambassadors to discuss “the strategic consequences of the current crisis,” the ministry said without elaborating.

-“What’s at play in this affair, this crisis … are strategic issues before being commercial issues,” Attal said in an interview on BFMTV.
+“What’s at play in this affair, this crisis … are strategic issues before being commercial issues,” Attal told BFMTV.
 “The question is ... the forces present, the balance, in the Indo-Pacific where part of our future is at play, and our relations with China.”

-The deal by the United States reflects the American pivot toward the Indo-Pacific region, seen as increasingly strategic as China bolsters its influence there.

-“France is a country of the Indo-Pacific,” Attal said, noting the French territory of New Caledonia, the French citizens living in the region and military forces based there.
+“France is a country of the Indo-Pacific,” Attal said, noting the French territory of New Caledonia, the French citizens living in the region and the French military forces based there.

 The Indo-Pacific is also an issue for Europe, he said.

 Macron will be seeking explanations from Biden about what led to a “major rupture in confidence,” the spokesman added.
 “There was a moment of shock, of anger ...
-Now, we must advance,” Attal said.
+Now, we must advance.”

-On Friday night, French Foreign Minister Jean-Yves Le Drian railed against what France views as a betrayal marked by “duplicity, disdain and lies.”
+On Friday night, Le Drian railed against what France views as a betrayal marked by “duplicity, disdain and lies” in the submarine affair.

-Australian Prime Minister Scott Morrison said on Sunday that France “would have had every reason to know that we have deep and grave concerns” about the capability of France’s Attack class subs that can't meet its strategic interests.
+Australian Prime Minister Scott Morrison said Sunday that France “would have had every reason to know that we have deep and grave concerns” about the capability of France’s Attack class subs, which he said can't meet Australia's strategic interests.